vipulSharma18/Getting-Started-with-Quantization/README.md

 * **Compiler Mode and Options Map**: 'default': {}, 'reduce-overhead': {'triton,cudagraphs': True}, 'max-autotune-no-cudagraphs': {'max_autotune': True, 'coordinate_descent_tuning': True}, 'max-autotune': {'max_autotune': True, 'triton.cudagraphs': True, 'coordinate_descent_tuning': True}

-* **Prefill Compilation**: Since we have a known prompt length, we can do compilation for prefill stage as well.
-In practice, we'd do compile with different prompt lengths before serving to ensure compile cache is hit.
-Such issues don't occur in the decode stage as the input is always 1 token long (with a static KV cache only, i.e., the KV don't change length and the query is 1 length).
+* **Prefill Compilation**: Since we have a known prompt length, we can do compilation for the prefill stage as well.
+In practice, we'd compile with different prompt lengths before serving to ensure the compile cache is hit.
+Such issues don't occur in the decode stage as the input is always 1 token long (with a static KV cache only, i.e., the KV doesn't change length and the query is 1 length).

-* **Decoding**: HF by default uses greedy decoding but we can do speculative decoding, and structured/guided generation to speed-up generation at the cost of VRAM size and memory access.
+* **Decoding**: HF by default uses greedy decoding, but we can do speculative decoding, and structured/guided generation to speed up generation at the cost of VRAM size and memory access.

 * **Tokenizer**: The tokenizer should be a Rust-based (fast) implementation, not the default Python one.
-HF-Transformers' AutoTokenizer automatically uses a Rust-based implementation and falls back to Python if Rust implementation is not available.
+HF-Transformers' AutoTokenizer automatically uses a Rust-based implementation and falls back to Python if the Rust implementation is not available.
 But for a new model, we'll need to create our own Rust-based implementation.

 * **Profiling interpretability**: Run with CUDA_LAUNCH_BLOCKING=1 to make GPU-CPU sync after each kernel, to get more interpretable profiling results for each kernel.